feedback-house/developer-portal/docs/api/area/api-area-get-id.md

 ## API details

-This endpoint allows querying and retrieving `area` data.
+This endpoint allows querying and retrieving `area`.

 Given the id of area, the api will query for it and return if found.